fbpx

 About Mystic Seaport

 Mystic Seaport is the nation’s leading maritime museum.
 Founded in 1929, the Museum is home to four National Historic Landmark vessels, including the Charles W. Morgan, America’s oldest commercial ship and the last wooden whaleship in the world.
 The Museum’s collection of more than two million artifacts includes more than 500 historic vessels and one of the largest collections of maritime photography in the country.
 The state-of-the-art Collections Research Center at Mystic Seaport provides scholars and researchers from around the world access to the Museum’s renowned archives.
 Mystic Seaport is located one mile south of Exit 90 off I-95 in Mystic, CT.
-Admission is $26 for adults and $17 for children ages 6-17.
-Museum members and children 5 and under are admitted free.
+Admission is $25 for adults and $16 for children ages 6-17.
+Museum members and children ages 5 and younger are admitted free.
 For more information, please visit https://mysticseaport.wpengine.com/ and follow Mystic Seaport on FacebookTwitter, and YouTube.

 Categories